runtime-verification/before-the-workshop/ARTiMon/README.md

 	The executable has been compiled with Cygwin compiler under Windows 7 for 64 bits.
 Cygwin' dll may be required to execute properly.

+	The environment variable ARTIMON must be defined (though not used ... so an arbitrary value or path is fine).

 	The specification file for criterion (c) is cycles.spec.

 	The file cycles_all_criteria.spec contains all criteria (a), (b), (c)